futureofcoding/futureofcoding.org/README.md

 This is an archive of the old Future of Coding community website.
-When the community was renamed to Feeling of Computing, the website was rebuilt.
+When the community was renamed to [Feeling of Computing](https://github.com/feelingofcomputing), the website was rebuilt from scratch.

+---

 This repo has been saved because it contains various research notes by Steve Krouse, such as these ["virtual webpages"](https://github.com/futureofcoding/futureofcoding.org/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+webpage%22) made from Github issues.

 ## Developing notes